top of page

 What Is TMJ?

-The temporomandibular joint (TMJ) can cause you pain due to a number of factors, including an injury, clenching your jaw or ongoing arthritis.
+The temporomandibular joint (TMJ) can cause you pain due to a number of factors, including an injury, clenching your jaw, grinding your teeth, or from arthritis in the jaw joints.
 Some of the symptoms of TMJ disorder include:

 • Stiff or sore jaw